molti1987/parasite/README.md

 cb "int1" "int2"

-=> This mode only enables the device do sniffer the network traffic
+=> This mode only enables the device to transparently forward and capture network traffic

 - Create two bridge interfaces

 cp "int1" "int2" "Client MAC" "Client IP" "IP Bridge Interface"

-=> This mode sets an IP address to the Network Bridge Interface to access the network.
-Inside a second terminal window, the duplycate.py script needs to be started within the parasite network namespace
+=> This mode assigns an IP address to the network bridge interface.
+In a second terminal, the duplicate.py script must be started within the "parasite" network namespace"
 Inside the script, the interface close to the client need to be adopted and also the IP and MAC of the Bridge interface sudo ip netns exec parasite python3 duplicate.py